 Ultimately I went with Americana Decor Soft Touch Satin Varnish (I think I used two 8 oz containers because I couldn’t find a 16oz at the time), but I don’t actually recommend using this on kitchen cabinets.

 I was just happy to finally find something that looked decent, durable, and left a nice matte finish.
 I can see some streak-ish marks in certain lights, but overall I’m happy with how our cabinets turned out.

 It’s possible I would’ve had different results if I hadn’t painted, then re-sealed, then painted-then re-sealed the cabinets.
 Who knows.

-Please promise me that you’ll go with your gut instinct when it comes to painting your kitchen cabinets 🙂
+Whatever you do, please promise me that you’ll go with your gut instinct when it comes to painting your kitchen cabinets.